 We will take a step back from the teacup cuteness and learn about the general overview of this seemingly adorable breed.
 Let us learn more about teacup puppies, their personality, misconceptions about them, and reasons to adopt one today!

 The teacup breed is not a single breed but rather a name that implies several dog breeds characterized by below-average sizes.
 Several known breeds like Pomeranians and Chihuahuas are specific examples.

-Coincidentally, toy breeds include dogs that weigh 15 pounds or less, so in that sense, some Teacup breeds are also considered as toy breeds.
-However, it is crucial for interested buyers to know that the name “teacup” is not an official term.
+Coincidentally, toy breeds include dogs that weigh 15 pounds or less, so in that sense, some Teacup breeds are also considered toy breeds.
+However, interested buyers must know that the name “teacup” is not official.
 It is merely a marketing title and a way to describe smaller than average dogs.

 Advantages of Teacup Breeds

 Teacup breeds bring several advantages to an owner that other larger dogs can’t.
 But this does not imply that teacup breeds are superior to other variants, as all dogs deserve to be treated well and have advantages depending on their own accord.